12 Best VMware Hosting Providers + Alternatives (2026)

 Starting Price/Mo. $0.00

-Azure is the third most popular cloud hosting provider by market share and a long-serving member of the famous Big Three — along with Amazon Web Services and Google Cloud Platform.
+Azure is the second most popular cloud hosting provider by market share, alongside Amazon Web Services and Google Cloud Platform.
 That tells you everything you need to know about its hosting infrastructure.

 Its customers get the best of both worlds: Azure’s powerful cloud environments and the power of VMware virtualization.
 I would recommend this option if you’re working on a project with OS-specific requirements, particularly those running on Microsoft’s technologies such as MySQL databases, ASP.NET Core, or Azure Functions.